esnet/iperf/_sources/invoking.rst.txt

                  send output to a log file.

           --forceflush
                  force flushing output at every interval.
 Used to avoid  buffer- ing when sending output to pipe.

           --timestamps[=format]
                  prepend  a  timestamp  at  the  start  of  each output line.
 By default,  timestamps  have  the  format  emitted  by   ctime(1).
                  Optionally,  =  followed by a format specification can be passed to customize the timestamps, see strftime(3).
 If this  optional format  is given, the = must immediately follow the --timestamps option with no whitespace intervening.

           --rcv-timeout #
                  set idle timeout for receiving data  during  active  tests.
 The receiver will halt a test if no data is received from the sender for this number of ms (default to 12000 ms, or 2 minutes).

+          --snd-timeout #
+                 set timeout for unacknowledged TCP data (on both test  and  con- trol connections) This option can be used to force a faster test timeout in case of  a  network  partition  during  a  test.
+The required  parameter is specified in ms, and defaults to the sys- tem settings.
+This functionality depends on the  TCP_USER_TIME- OUT socket option, and will not work on systems that do not sup- port it.

           -d, --debug
                  emit debugging output.
 Primarily (perhaps exclusively)  of  use to developers.

           -v, --version